|S&ED||Strategic and Economic Dialogue.|

 |Sustainable development||Economic development that is achieved without undermining the incomes, resources, or environment of future generations.|

-2. An arrangement between central banks whereby they each agree to lend their currency to the other.
+2. An arrangement between two central banks whereby they each agree to lend their currency to the other.
+A swap line.

 |Swap rate||The difference between the spot and forward exchange rates.
 Thus the price of a swap.|